4. In Love With Spring: My Novel Online

 “It sounded perfect to me.”

-She laughed.
 “That never happens, Simon.
 You write something, then you edit it.
 Sometimes a lot.
 Sometimes it turns into a completely different story.”

 “Like when you write a song.
 Sometimes you keep working the melody and it turns into something else.”